AmbitionEng/django-pgtransaction/docs/index.md

 [pgtransaction.atomic][] can be nested, but keep the following in mind:

-1. The isolation level cannot be changed once a query has been performed.
+1. Transaction characteristics cannot be changed once a query has been performed.
 2. The retry argument only works on the outermost invocation as a decorator, otherwise `RuntimeError` is raised.
+3. DEFERRABLE only has effect when used with SERIALIZABLE isolation level and READ ONLY mode.

 ## Compatibility